leonhard-s/ps2-api-docs/README.md

 Unofficial OpenAPI specification and documentation provider for the PlanetSide 2 API.

+> ## Update Notice
+>
+> This project is currently being updated for OpenAPI 3.1, including improved documentation of query commands, parameters, and response variants.
+>
+> The work-in-progress of the new version can be found on the [`openapi-3.1`](https://github.com/leonhard-s/ps2-api-docs/tree/openapi-3.1) branch.

 ***

 This repository maintains a full list of all collections in the [PlanetSide 2 API](https://census.daybreakgames.com/).
 Currently, only the REST endpoint is documented.
 A WebSocket API reference may be added in a later version.